AtaMal/cv/README.md

   B.Sc. in Mechanical Engineering
     Final Project: "Thermoeconomic Analysis of Simultaneous Heat and Electricity Generation Systems Based on The Internal Combustion Engine With Fuel Diversity in Iran"

+#### Honors & Awards

+Special Graduate Entrance Scholarship (SGES) (Sep 2021)
+Simon Fraser University
+The Special Graduate Entrance Scholarship (SGES) is intended primarily as a means of recruiting outstanding applicants for admission.

+Top Researcher (Dec 2020)
+Allameh Tabataba'i University - Faculty of Economics
+Awarded annually to only one student among MA students of the Faculty of Economics based on their researches, publications, and projects.

 #### Languages